mpi4jax/mpi4jax/paper.md

 As a demo application, and to use as a benchmark, we have ported a non-linear shallow water solver to JAX and parallelized it with `mpi4jax` (\autoref{fig:shallow-water}).

+In this simple example, all workers operate on a rectangular region of the 2D domain (split evenly into `[nproc / 2, 2]` chunks).
+All communication is handled via halo exchanges, i.e., each chunk contains 1 extra cell around the perimeter of the domain and exchanges it with its neighbors when needed.
+As this is a simple problem on a regular grid, the mesh partitioning is done manually.

 ![Output snapshot of the non-linear shallow water model.
 Shading indicates surface height, quivers show the current's velocity field. \label{fig:shallow-water}](shallow-water.pdf){ width=80% }

 The full example is available [in the `mpi4jax` repository](https://github.com/PhilipVinc/mpi4jax/blob/aeba13202a9f55c6e0f905f7436059a3f4cd3e9d/examples/shallow_water.py).
-It defines a function `enforce_boundaries` where we use `mpi4jax` to handle halo exchanges between all MPI processes, i.e., each process exchanges its outermost grid cells with its neighbors.
+It defines a function `enforce_boundaries` where we use `mpi4jax` to handle halo exchanges between all MPI processes.
 The core of it reads similar to this (plus some special cases to take care of processes at the edges of the domain):

 ```python
 @jax.jit